 What Exactly Is an Active HDMI Cable?

 An active HDMI cable is a type of HDMI cable that contains integrated electronics—a small chipset—within one of its connectors.
 This chipset acts as a signal booster or equalizer, actively regenerating and strengthening the audio/video signal as it travels along the length of the wire.
 This allows the signal to travel much farther than it could with a conventional, passive cable without losing integrity.
+For explore our hdmi cables reviews on this site.

 Think of it like this: a passive cable is like shouting across a long hall.
 The farther away the listener is, the fainter and more garbled your voice becomes.
 An active HDMI cable is like having a small repeater in the middle of the hall that listens to what you said and shouts it again with the same initial volume and clarity.